abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 }
 ```

-//TODO: description!!!
+//TODO: show authors menu item ss!!

 ## Create the Books Page - List & Delete Books

-Create a content page, `BooksPage.xaml` under the `Pages` folder of the `Acme.BookStore.Maui` project and change the content as given below:
+Create a new content page, `BooksPage.xaml` under the `Pages` folder of the `Acme.BookStore.Maui` project and change the content as given below:

 ### BooksPage.xaml